sarweshkumar47/TI-SensorTag-with-Intel-Edison/SimpleKey_Switch/README.md

 ##Get Key Pressed Notifications
-Run the python program and give mac addess of sensortag as an argument
+Run the python program and give mac addess of the sensortag as an argument

       python simplekey_press_service.py 78:xx:xx:xx:xx:B6